Cameronjohnson30/band-website/README.md

 * Markdown

 Description
 This website displays information about a bands website and tells you about my background of the artist.
-It was constructed with the guidance of Epicodus.
+It was constructed with the guidance of Epicodus and was co-authored by a classmate Cameron Ray.
 The website does not currently incorporate javascript.

 Setup/Installation Requirements
 * Clone (git clone )or download the repository